 Getting your body moving in the morning is key part of the equation for maintaining healthy habits that promote good sleep.
 If you’re not exercising at a gym then find a physical activity you enjoy that can be done at home or outdoors, saving you time and possibly money.
 Also, be sure to watch what you eat and think about the timing of your eating too.
 Eating your meals and even your snacks at the same times each day is another tip for keeping a routine that can actually benefit your sleep.
 Be mindful of what you eat too.
 Comfort food is a treat when the weather is cold but having too much of a good thing, especially heavier foods, can negatively affect your sleep.

 We’re all drawn to hitting the hay when it’s dark out due to our body’s natural response to light and dark signals.
 Because of this, it’s important to get exposure to more light during the day to gain the energy needed to make it through the dark late afternoon hours.
 Exposure to light actually delays the release of melatonin, a hormone that makes us feel sleepy.
-When you wake up in the morning, open your window blinds or even keep them open overnight so the rising sun acts as a natural alarm clock.
+When you wake up in the morning, open your window blinds or take off your eye cover for sleep so the rising sun acts as a natural alarm clock.
 Try to spend at least a little time outdoors each day, especially in the morning if possible.
 Whether it’s taking a walk or even just sipping some coffee outside, taking in the sun’s rays helps wake your body up.
 Depending on the weather, eat lunch outdoors or plan a walk or run with friends.
 Getting exercise when it’s light outside can help you get the vitamin D you need while also preparing your body for a better night’s sleep later.
 If you’re concerned that you might have a vitamin D deficiency, talk to your doctor and ask whether you would benefit from taking a supplement.

 Other Ways to Get Light